The entropy and reversibility of cellular automata on Cayley tree: Reversibility of CA on Cayley tree with Null Boundary

 \section{Reversibility of CA on Cayley tree with Null Boundary}

 In this section, we characterize finite cellular automata with NBC determined by nearest neighbor rule on Cayley tree.
-To investigate the reversibility of one dimensional CAs, many authors \cite{HFI,siap} have studied invertibility of the rule matrices corresponding to the CAs.
-For finite CA, in order to obtain the inverse of a finite CA many authors \cite{KCDMS,KCDV,YZP,IAS,SAS} have used the rule matrices.
+For finite CA, in order to obtain the reversible of a finite CA many authors \cite{KCDMS,KCDV,YZP,HFI,siap,Rey,IAS,SAS} have used the rule matrices.
+It is well known that a cellular automaton is reversible if and only if it is bijective \cite{Kari}.
 Since we already have found the rule matrix $M_{R}^{(n)}$ corresponding to the the finite CA, by using the matrix in \eqref{rm}, we can state the following relation between the column vectors $X^{(t)}$ and the rule matrix $M_{R}$:

-If the rule matrix $M_{R}$ is non-singular, then we have
+If the rule matrix $M_{R}^{(n)}$ is non-singular, then we have

-Thus, in this paper one of our main aims is to study whether the rule matrix $M_{R}^{(n)}$ in \eqref{rm} is invertible or not.
+Thus, in this paper, one of our main aims is to study whether the rule matrix $M_{R}^{(n)}$ in \eqref{rm} is invertible or not.
 It is well known that the finite CA is reversible if and only if its rule matrix $M_{R}^{(n)}$ is non-singular (see \cite{KCDMS,KCDV,YZP,IAS,SAS} for details).
-If the determinant of a matrix is not equal to zero, then it is invertible, so the CA on Cayley tree is reversible, otherwise it is irreversible.
+If the determinant of a matrix is not equal to zero, then it is invertible, so the CA on Cayley tree is reversible, otherwise, it is irreversible.
 If the CA is not invertible, then one can study "Garden of Eden" for the finite CA (see \cite{FF,SAS1}).

+It is well known that the 1D finite CA is reversible iff its rule matrix $M_R^{(n)}$ is non- singular (see \cite{siap} for details).
+An efficient tool to compute the determinant of a matrix $A$ is to multiply all eigenvalues of $A$.
+So, we conclude that the reversibility of the original system comes from the combination of eigenvalues of these components, so does its inverse \cite{ChangAkin2017}.